 Getting to Prague Castle by Public Transportation

 If you prefer to save your energy, public transport also offers scenic views on the way to the castle.
-Luckily the public transportation in Prague runs very very well, and is really inexpensive to use.
+Luckily the public transportation in Prague runs very well, and is really inexpensive to use.

 Catch the 22 Tram from Národní třída or the Malostranská metro station.
 But instead of getting off at the main Prague Castle stop (Pražský hrad), stay on until you reach Pohořelec.
 You will have a leisurely downhill walk to the main castle entrance, passing charming streets and historic monuments, such as the Church of the Nativity.